MicrosoftDocs/well-architected/well-architected/mission-critical/mission-critical-application-platform.md

 * The use of IaaS Virtual Machines massively increases the operational costs, compared to PaaS services, by bringing back the responsibility to manage the virtual machine, the operating oystem, rolling out software packages and updates and a lot more.

 * IaaS VMs do, compared to PaaS services, not provide zone-redundancy, geo-distribution and other capabilities out-of-the-box.
+Same is true for DevOps processes like rolling out software packages, dependencies.
+The use of PaaS (or containers) should be prioritzed when possible.

 * The use of IaaS Virtual Machines can be required in certain scenarios:
   * The available PaaS services do not provide the required performance or level of control.